mein-lee/jekflix-template/_posts/2021-05-30-internship-at-amazon.md

 ![Racing League](/assets/img/uploads/giphy_car.gif "Racing League")

-That's my (simulated) car!
-See how smoothly it manuevers each turn?
-I coded that!!! :)

 AWS DeepRacer is a way of using Reinforcement Learning, an advanced machine learning technique, to train models.
-I coded a reward function that penalizes oe incentivizes vehicle action, fed it to a model, and trained it for 10+ hours to recorgize turning angles, avoid going off-track, find the apex of a turn, and optimize speed.
-I learned to read patterns from each training iteration and made changes to my model that will help my autonomous vehicle manuever more smoothly.

-Then, I participated in the intern league, where Amazon interns from all over the world submit their trained autonomous vehicles to compete in three simulated races.
-My simulated vehicle and I proudly represented team Malaysia as we ranked top 10 in the final round.
+I participated in the AWS DeepRacer Intern League, where Amazon interns from all over the world train a reinforcement learning model to deploy onto an autonomous vehicle in a simulated racing environment.
+A big part of an RL model is the reward function which rewards the vehicle with points if it performs a correct action, such as not going off-track, or accelerating at the right time.
+Similarly, the vehicle is heavily rewarded for completing the track and penalized for actions such as going off track.

+My strategy for the competition is to constantly examine the training metrics of rewards and track completion, then systematically tweak my reward function and fine-tune the hyperparameters.
+After over 10 hours of coding the reward function and iteratively training and tweaking parameters, I entered my model into the league and won top 10 based on the duration of three track completions.
+I was also very proud to represent team Malaysia and even more grateful for the opportunity to get my hands dirty with Reinforcement Learning.

 <h2 id="NLP Automation">NLP Automation</h2>

 ![AWS Automation](/assets/img/uploads/automation.png "AWS Automation")

 AWS Asia worked on many high-valued projects (+$100K) but there are no compilation of reports and no knowledge bank that provides advice for future project managers.